dunatron/docgen-server/ReadMe.md

 - these documents will have sections.
 - A Section will have a type e.g. => type: "h1" and also have a content e.g. "Document Title"

+The Project will be a stand alone project and have it's own instance.
+This will allow us to accept data from both our v4 and v5 clients.
+There needs to be a way to accept data from v4.
+When setting up a Document/account? perhaps an account has like org details etc.
+A document can get its data from agreements?
+Something to shape how we get this data

 ###### tables discussion

 - Should we be using tables for markdown?
 It could be a good win if we can get it right.